Alicia, Isabela: Demographics

 In the 2020 census, the population of Alicia, Isabela, was 73,874 people, with a density of sigfig 73,874/154.10.

 Language

 The population is a combination of different ethnic group dominated by Ilocano speaking people which make Ilocano the common language used in the municipality.
 English, being one of the official languages is used primarily in communication for government publications, local newsprints, road signs, commercial signs and in doing official business transactions.
 Tagalog, another official language and is also considered the national language is used as verbal communication channel between residents.

 Economy

 Alicia, as a suburb of a progressive city, Cauayan, Isabela, is also showing signs of progress.
 Various banking institutions like Landbank of the Philippines, Security Bank, etc. are already present in Alicia.
-In 2013, popular fast food chain Jollibee has opened its first branch in Alicia which includes Drive Thru service.

 Tourism

 Our Lady of Atocha Church

 The Our Lady of Atocha Church in Alicia is known for having an old Spanish church architecture.
 It is one of the best churches to visit for a pilgrimage in the Philippines during the Holy Week.
 The church was declared by the Philippine Department of Tourism as one of the national religious tourist attractions in the Philippines.

 The structure of the church was original built by the Spaniards in the 18th century, but not finished.
 Passing by Angadanan town on 12 February 1805, Fr.
 Manuel Mora, OP wrote that "Angadanan has a convent of bricks, though not totally finished.
 Its church is timber, wood, and bamboo.
 The number of inhabitants is 791."
 The church and convent as seen today in the town of Alicia, beautiful and antique, was built by Fr.
 Tomas Calderon, OP and inaugurated in 1849, with Fr.
 Francisco Gainza, OP, then vicar of Carig (now Santiago City).
 The church was dedicated to the Nuestra Señora de Atocha, more popularly known today as Our Lady of Atocha.
 The church is known for its antique Castilian architectural design and can be found along the Maharlika Highway and is accessible by land transport.

 The Catholic churches in Alicia, Gamu, and Cauayan, are examples of what is called as the "Cagayan Style" of Spanish churches that was inspired by the Tuguegarao church.